simple-crypto/simple-website/simple_crypto/content/about/organization.md

 preliminary security evaluation report.
 A challenge is organized based on public data sets, linked to scientific conferences whenever possible.
 A call for contributions aiming at improving the code is open.
-* **Gold sponsoring.** The code is used in industrial projects.
+* **Usage by members.** The code is used in industrial projects.
-The gold sponsoring enables its integration under a non-copyleft license during the membership year, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
+The gold membership enables its integration under a non-copyleft license during the membership year, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
-As long as a code is gold-sponsored, the detection of security flaws goes through a separate incident response process, following standard responsible disclosure practice and rewarded by bug bounties.
+As long as a code is used by gold members, the detection of security flaws goes through a separate incident response process, following standard responsible disclosure practice and rewarded by bug bounties.
-Flaws are first communicated to the association and forwarded to sponsors.
+Flaws are first communicated to the association and forwarded to members.
 Their public release may be delayed.
 In case security flaws imply a need of re-design, this re-design is automatically suggested as a potential development for the coming year.
-* **Final release.** Once the code has been gold-sponsored for 5 years, it is released under a non-copyleft license for the sponsor.
+The non-copyleft license for gold members becomes perpetual after 5 continuous years of gold membership.

 For projects with multiple versions, each version goes through the process described above, possibly with a more lightweight public evaluation stage.
-Gold sponsoring for a project gives access to all the versions, but each version has its own 5-year counter for the final release.
+Gold membership for a project gives access to all the versions, but each version has its own 5-year counter.

 ## Intellectual property policy of the association {#licenses}